htfab/hilas-pdk/README.md

 <a name="WTA4stage01"></a>
 ### `WTA4stage01`

 Description: 4-input winner-take-all circuit.
 Connects directly to array of swc4x2cell.
 Can array vertically.
-Needs one current source.
+Needs one nFET transistor current source.

 Height: 5.340
 <br>